 ADDING GREEN SPACE TO THE CITY

-Since we began offering landscaping services to New Yorkers in 2012, our Design/Build team at Brooklyn Grange has installed over 40,000 square feet of green roof area to the City, in addition to our 75,000 square feet of rooftop farm.
+Since we began offering landscaping services to New Yorkers in 2012, our Design/Build team at Brooklyn Grange has installed over 40,000 square feet of green roof area to the City, in addition to our 135,000 square feet of cultivated area on our own farms.
 We have also installed and activated dozens of other spaces, including terraces, back yards, tree pits and vacant lots with soil and plants.
 Adding and improving green space in New York improves the city's air, water, temperature, biodiversity, and overall well-being, and it is one of the most rewarding ways that we work to achieve our mission of making cities greener and move livable.